Tom Sawyer is a Native Wichitan

 Tom is always willing to visit with constituents at the Capitol or in Wichita.
 During his time as our State Representative he has sent out newsletters, legislative highlights and other helpful information.
 Tom also surveys the district regularly and holds town meetings to listen to the concerns of the people of the 95th district.

 He feels it is his duty to keep in touch.
-You can even let him know what you think today by clicking on the "Participate in Today's Polls" link located on the upper left hand corner of this page.
-Or you can give him a call at 265-7096.
+He even publishes his complete voting record on this web-site.
+You can let him know what you think today by clicking on the "Participate in Today's Polls" link located on the upper left hand corner of this page.
+Or you can call him or text him at 265-7096.

 His fellow legislators have recognized Tom Sawyer's leadership skills as they have elected him to several leadership positions over the years.